Vulnalign/vulnalign-artifact/README.md

   - Reflects the clean subset used for experiments in the paper

 This file is intended for quick inspection and for understanding the final dataset structure without noise.

+Code Overview (Inspection-Oriented)

+The code is organized so that reviewers can trace each stage of the pipeline.
+Running everything end-to-end is not required and may be impractical (external APIs, runtime), but the logic is fully visible.

+CODE/mining/

+Contains notebooks and scripts used to:

+ - Download CVE data from NVD

+ - Resolve references to repositories and commits

+- Extract vulnerable and patched code from version control history

+These scripts depend on NVD dumps and external Git hosting (e.g., GitHub) and are not expected to be re-run during artifact review.

+CODE/validation/

+Contains notebooks and scripts used to:

+  - Run Semgrep on candidate vulnerability–fix pairs
+  - Compute EP/HP metrics
+  - Flag mismatches and noisy examples

+This code is responsible for producing the kinds of results seen in master_validated_dataset.jsonl.

+CODE/ontology_scripts/

+Contains notebooks and scripts used to:

+  - Reason over the CWE hierarchy

+  - Reconcile high-level / abstract CWEs with more specific CWE categories

+  - Produce the reconciled labels used in the final dataset

+sanitize.py

+Utility helper for:

+  - Cleaning notebooks or exported files

+  - Normalizing formats before committing / sharing